 The Society is exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates.
 In the normal course of operations, the Society receives grants and donations denominated in U.S. dollars.
 The Society does not currently enter into forward contracts to mitigate this risk.
 It is management's opinion that the Society is not exposed to significant currency risks.
-There has been no change to the risk exposure from 2013.
+There has been no change to the risk exposure from 2014.

-9. Operating line of credit:
+11. Operating line of credit:

 The Society maintains an operating line of credit of \$100,000.
 The operating line bears interest at the bank's prime rate plus 2%.
 Interest is calculated monthly and payable on the last day of each month.
 The operating line is secured by a general security agreement against all present and after acquired property.
-At October 31, 2014, the amount outstanding in the operating line of credit is nil (2013 - nil).
+At October 31, 2015, the amount outstanding in the operating line of credit is nil (2014 - nil).

-10. Commitments:
+12. Commitments:

-(a) The Society is committed to the following future minimum payments under operating leases for premises, donor relation and information technology services over the next three years of approximately the following:
+(a) The Society is committed to the following future minimum payments under operating leases for premises, donor relation and information technology services as follows: